bhargavachary/bhargavachary.github.io/_pages/favorites.md

 feature_row3:
   - image_path: f5.jpg
-    alt: "The Open Source Movement"
+    alt: "The Social Network Outage"
-    title: "The Open Source Movement"
+    title: "The Social Network Outage"
-    excerpt: 'VLC Media Player, Linux, Android... they have influenced our lives.
-They are all open source softwares.
-Here, I post about the open source movement, explaining why and how it has grown to become a significant force in today’s computing environment.'
+    excerpt: 'This decade has been heavily domminated by social networks.
+Our lives have changed significantly!
+But, are we moving in the right direction?
+Click on the read more button for a synthesis.'
-    url: /2015/10/21/the-open-source-movement.html
+    url: 2016/03/01/the-social-network-outage.html
     btn_label: "Read More"
     btn_class: "btn--inverse"